smithy-lang/smithy/docs/source/1.0/spec/core/idl.rst

 Trait values immediately preceding a shape definition are applied to the shape.
-The shape ID of a trait is *resolved* against :token:`smithy:use_statement`\s and the current namespace in exactly the same same way as :ref:`other shape IDs <relative-shape-id>`.
+The shape ID of a trait is *resolved* against :token:`smithy:use_statement`\s and the current namespace in exactly the same way as :ref:`other shape IDs <relative-shape-id>`.

 The following example applies the :ref:`sensitive-trait` and